2. Numerical data¶

 Other mathematical operations¶

-To perform more mathematical operations with integers or floating point numbers, it is necessary to import the math library which gives access to a multitude of advanced mathematical operations.
+To perform more mathematical operations with integers or floating point numbers, it is necessary to import the math library, which gives access to many of advanced mathematical operations.

 >>> import math >>> math.gcd(24, 18) 6